CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/usage/installation.rst

 Install dependencies using conda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In a new conda enviroment
+In a new conda environment
 """""""""""""""""""""""""
 ::

-    # Create the enviroment with the packages needed to use the library
+    # Create the environment with the packages needed to use the library
-    conda create --name=<enviroment-name> --file=<path-to-project-root-folder>/requirements.txt --channel conda-forge
+    conda create --name=<environment-name> --file=<path-to-project-root-folder>/requirements.txt --channel conda-forge
-    # Packages will be installed in the <enviroment-name> enviroment, avoiding conflicts with other enviroments
+    # Packages will be installed in the <environment-name> environment, avoiding conflicts with other environments

-    # Change the current conda enviroment to the new enviroment
+    # Change the current conda environment to the new environment
-    conda activate <enviroment-name>
+    conda activate <environment-name>
-    # (<enviroment-name>) should appear at the beginning of the prompt, instead of (base)
+    # (<environment-name>) should appear at the beginning of the prompt, instead of (base)

 ::

-    # To leave the conda enviroment run:
+    # To leave the conda environment run:
     conda deactivate
-    # (base) should appear at the beginning of the prompt, instead of (<enviroment-name>)
+    # (base) should appear at the beginning of the prompt, instead of (<environment-name>)

-In an existing conda enviroment
+In an existing conda environment
 """""""""""""""""""""""""""""""
 ::

-    # Change the current conda enviroment to the existing enviroment
+    # Change the current conda environment to the existing environment
-    conda activate <enviroment-name>
+    conda activate <environment-name>
-    # (<enviroment-name>) should appear at the beginning of the prompt, instead of (base)
+    # (<environment-name>) should appear at the beginning of the prompt, instead of (base)

     # Install the required packages to use the library
     conda install --file=<path-to-project-root-folder>/requirements.txt --channel conda-forge
-    # Packages will be installed in the <enviroment-name> enviroment, avoiding conflicts with other enviroments
+    # Packages will be installed in the <environment-name> environment, avoiding conflicts with other environments

 ::

-    # To leave the conda enviroment run:
+    # To leave the conda environment run:
     conda deactivate
-    # (base) should appear at the beginning of the prompt, instead of (<enviroment-name>)
+    # (base) should appear at the beginning of the prompt, instead of (<environment-name>)

 .. _usage-installation-library: